bbarnes4318/pvn-voice/src/website-content/blog-voip-cost-savings.md

 ## Conclusion

 The financial case for switching to a VoIP system is compelling for businesses of all sizes.
-With cost savings of 50-70%, improved functionality, and greater flexibility, VoIP solutions like PVN Dialer offer a rare opportunity to simultaneously reduce expenses and enhance capabilities.
+With cost savings of 50-70%, improved functionality, and greater flexibility, VoIP solutions like PVN Voice offer a rare opportunity to simultaneously reduce expenses and enhance capabilities.

 While the transition to a new phone system requires some planning, the long-term financial benefits make VoIP one of the clearest technology investments a business can make.
 Companies that have made the switch rarely look back, enjoying both the immediate cost savings and the ongoing benefits of a modern, flexible communications system.